Improved Outcomes For Postmenopausal Women With Hormone Receptor Positive Early Breast Cancer

 The result of the ANZBCTG study is that AIs, particularly anastrozole, have been proven as adjuvant treatment for postmenopausal women with hormone receptor positive early breast cancer.
 Women who received anastrozole for five years after surgery had a 24% lower risk of cancer recurrence than those women who received five years of tamoxifen.

 The results of this study have led to the registration of anastrozole for the treatment of early breast cancer in most countries.
 Anastrozole is now registered and subsidised on the Australian PBS and AIs are the standard of care for postmenopausal women with hormone sensitive breast cancer.

 Clinicians now have a range of strategies to treat postmenopausal patients with hormone sensitive breast cancer due to the results of AI trials such as ATAC.
 Treatment choices can now be based on patient preference and the side effect profile of available hormone therapies.
 The ability of AIs to lower the risk of cancer recurrence has resulted in fewer women requiring further health treatment for a cancer recurrence, meaning better health outcomes for women and, subsequently, significant savings in health budgets.

 More recently it has been shown that larger duration therapy with tamoxifen for 10 years is superior to five years and tamoxifen has been shown to prevent breast cancer in women at increased risk.

-For further information regarding Optimisation, please visit the ANZBCTG website.
+For further information please visit the ANZBCTG website.

-For further information regarding collaborative engagement with the University of Newcastle and its researchers, please contact the Research Development Team.
+For further information regarding collaborative engagement with the University of Newcastle and its researchers, please contact Newcastle Innovation.